okTurtles/group-income/docs/Style-Guide.md

 Search the project for `sbp(` for examples, and speak with @taoeffect about it before diving in (at least until the docs for SBP are still waiting to be written).

-_SBP is the greatest thing to happen to programming since computers were invented! :D->-<_

 ---

 Caught a mistake or want to contribute to the documentation?
 Edit this page on GitHub!